Twins vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luke Raley and the Tampa Bay Rays will take on Carlos Correa and the Minnesota Twins at Tropicana Field on Wednesday.
+The Tampa Bay Rays and Minnesota Twins will meet on Thursday at Tropicana Field, at 1:10 PM ET, with Wander Franco and Carlos Correa among those expected to step up at the plate.

-The favored Rays have -145 moneyline odds against the underdog Twins, who are listed at +120.
-The total is 8.5 runs for the contest (with -120 odds to hit the over and +100 odds to go under).
+The favored Rays have -175 moneyline odds against the underdog Twins, who are listed at +145.
+The matchup's total is listed at 7.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.